Pensions and your personal allowance

 Exactly.
 For every £2 of salary above £100,000, the personal allowance is reduced by £1.
 This applies to salaries up to £125,140, at which point the personal allowance is entirely depleted.

-Well, the depleted personal allowance is now taxed at 40%.
-So someone earning £120,000 will have lost £10,000 of their personal allowance, leading their tax bill to rise by £4,000.
-That person will have paid the usual 40% higher rate tax on their earnings between £100,000 and £120,000, amounting to £8,000.
+Well, income between £50,271 and £125,140 is taxed at the higher rate of 40 percent.
+However, for someone earning £120,000 they will have lost £10,000 of their personal allowance (as it will have been reduced by £1 for every £2 of their salary which is over £100,000), leading their tax bill to rise by £4,000.
+That person will have paid the usual 40 percent higher rate tax on their earnings between £100,000 and £120,000, amounting to £8,000.
 Add this to the £4,000 due to the loss of personal allowance and they will have paid £12,000 on the £20,000 of earnings between £100,000 and £120,000.
-That is an effective tax rate of 60%.
+That gives an effective tax rate of 60 percent.

-So your effective tax rate jumps to 60% for incomes between £100,000 and £125,140 and then falls back again?
+So your effective tax rate jumps from 40 percent to 60 percent for incomes between £100,000 and £125,140 and then falls back to 45 percent?

 Exactly.